markrotil/Stock_vs_Covid19/README.md

 <b>Hypothesis:</b>

-Our hypothesis is that fluctuations of stock prices are strongly correlated with key events in Covid-19 such as lockdowns and that the correlation has weakened as time passed and that this applies across all sectors of the stock market.
+We hypothesize that fluctuations of stock prices are strongly correlated with key events in Covid-19 such as lockdowns and that the correlation has weakened as time passed and that this applies across all sectors of the stock market.

 <b>What We Are Using:</b>